 From the start, ask for an outline of the hiring process or, more specifically, a tentative time frame as to when you can expect to hear from the hiring manager and how they like to communicate.

-Keep yourself fresh in the mind of a potential employer by following up regularly and continuing to express interest in the role.
-This can be done with a short phone call or brief email, as you remind the manager of your qualifications.
+To reduce the chances of being ghosted after interviewing, keep yourself fresh in the mind of a potential employer by sending a thank-you email after the interview.
+After that, follow up regularly and continue to express interest in the role.
+This can be done by reminding the manager of your qualifications with a short phone call or brief email several days after you send the thank-you email.

-If you still hear nothing after the interview, keep in mind that it’s probably not personal.
+If there’s still no reply after your post-interview follow-ups, keep in mind that it’s probably not personal.
 Most likely, the employer became consumed in other tasks or is focused on hiring another person.

 Yes, you can send a follow-up interview email after getting no response.
 Ask for constructive feedback to help keep the conversation flowing.
 That way, if you don’t get the job, you may learn more about why.